A New Chapter for VCFA

 When will this change take place?

 VCFA plans to relocate its summer residencies to the Colorado College campus starting in summer 2023.
+Winter residencies will be held on the campus of Susquehanna University starting in winter 2024.

 How and why did VCFA decide to enter into an agreement with CC?